lennyerik/cutransform/README.md

 * Finally the bitcode can simply be passed through the llvm-bitcode compiler, llc to generate the PTX assembly
 * (Optional) Additionally can now choose to assemble the PTX to a SASS (cubin) program for your specific graphics card using Nvidia's proprietary ptxas assembler

+# Setup
+You should already have

+* clang
+* llvm
+* cuda

+Then compile the cutransform binary:

+    cd cutransform
+    cargo build --release

-## Example usage
+## Rust example usage
 First, make sure you have the nvptx Rust target installed:

     rustup target add nvptx64-nvidia-cuda

-You also need to compile the cutransform binary:

-    cd cutransform
-    cargo build --release

 Here is an example Rust kernel:
 ```rust